Scott Marshall (director): Career

 Marshall studied film directing at the AFI Conservatory where he directed his short film Waving Not Drowning.
 It later screened at the AFI/Los Angeles Film Festival.
-He also directed the movie Blonde Ambition, which is considered a cult film by some for its writing and for the many references it has.
+He also directed the movie Blonde Ambition, which is considered a cult film by some for its writing.

 He also played bass guitar in Chavez.

 Personal life

 Marshall married his wife Elissa Spivak in 2001.
 Together they have three children: Sam, Ethan, and Emma.